p2pu/course-in-a-box/modules/start/_posts/2010-01-02-turn-questions-into-keywords.markdown

 ---
-layout: post
+# layout: post
-title:  "Turn Questions into Keywords"
+title:  "Turn your Questions into Keywords"
 date:   2010-01-02
 description: Improve the effectiveness of your searches by generating a variety of keywords.
 # image: featuredimagehere
 ---

-<p class="intro"><span class="dropcap">D</span>evelop your questions into keywords before you search.
-Try thinking about your topic from a variety of perspectives to generate a big list of keywords for each core concept.</p>
+# Turn your questions into keywords before you search.

+> Try thinking about your topic from a variety of perspectives to generate a big list of keywords for each core concept.

 <!--
 <figure>